ajitoriginal/portfolio/README.md

 - **Responsive**: Fully responsive design that works on all devices
 - **Animated**: Beautiful animations powered by Framer Motion
 - **Fast**: Built with Vite for optimal performance
+- **Password-Protected CV**: CV download requires a secret code for security
 - **Sections**:
   - Hero section with call-to-action
   - About me section